skrivov/chatbot-workbench/README.md

         # Adjust strategy numbering and collect strategies
         for strategy in assistant_response.strategies:
             # Extract the local strategy number and title
+            # Map local numbering to global
+            # Merge data to all_strategiess
             ........

         # Adjust expected_strategy in data entries
         for data_entry in assistant_response.data:
+            # Extract the local strategy number
+            # Map local numbering to global
+            # Merge data to all_data_entries
             .........

         # Clear the mapping for the next problem